 Log into your account and upload your print job, indicating what colour you would prefer, how many copies you need, and any other details about the job that are applicable.

 Once the job has been uploaded, our team will assess your job to ensure that it is printable and that it meets our Terms and Conditions.
-We will then provide you with an estimate by email of how much the job will cost.
+We will then print your job at no cost.
 We'll get in touch if we discover any potential issues.

 Printers: Ultimaker 3 and Ultimaker S5 (1 of each).